silnrsi/wstr/src/content/docs/scrlang/unicode/dogr-unicode.md

 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Dogra script implementation is discussed in [Chapter 15 South and Central Asia-IV](http://www.unicode.org/versions/latest/ch15.pdf).
+In The Unicode Standard, Dogra script implementation is discussed in [Chapter 15: South and Central Asia-IV — Other Historic Scripts](https://www.unicode.org/versions/latest/core-spec/chapter-15/#G100066).

 ## Blocks